 In addition to gum irritation and burns, another side effect of the teeth whitening procedure is whitened gums.
 Similarly, this occurs when the gums come into contact with the bleaching agent.
+It can happen with more crowded teeth or where there is gum recession.
 The loss in colour is temporary and your gums should revert to its natural pink once the bleaching agent wears off.

 - Gastrointestinal irritation

 You may end up with an upset stomach if you accidentally swallow a whitening product.
 As these are bleaching agents, you may experience a burning sensation in your throat as well.